 Columns button you can click to choose which columns you want to include from the joined data.

-By default, Metabase will do a left outer join, but you can click on the Venn diagram icon to change this to a different type of join.
-The options you’ll see will differ based on the type of database you’re using.
-Here are what the basic types of joins each do:
+By default, Metabase will do a left outer join, but you can click on the Venn diagram icon to select a different type of join.
+Not all databases support all types of joins, so Metabase will only display the options supported by the database you’re using.

 A left outer join example: If Table A is Orders and Table B is Customers, and assuming you do a join where the